Procaseycash/angular-table-searcher/README.md

    ## *.component.ts

    Add/refactor the following code to the appropriate places in your component.ts

+  ## searching
+      Searching can either be done with enter or button click after value has been supplied.

 ````
 import {Component, OnInit} from '@angular/core';
 import {Http} from "@angular/http";